Discover The 5 Hotels On Our Bucket List Which Scream Interior Goals

 The Gara Rock Hotel

 Located on the coast of Devon, The Gara Rock Hotel provides some of the most breath-taking bedroom views in the whole of the UK.
 Designed as a relaxed coastal retreat, this space mixes earthy tones such as tan, mustard and orange with natural textures, sheepskin throws and the most amazing wood shiplap wall detail.
 Be sure to check out the cinema room with deep green velvet armchairs and popcorn on tap.
-Get the look with our Abstract Blue Cotton Rug.

 Address: East Portlemouth, Salcombe TQ8 8FA